Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 IBS has four types: IBS-Diarrhea predominant, IBS-Constipation predominant, IBS-Mixed type, and IBS-Unclassified.

 With IBS (especially the diarrhea-predominant type), it is common to experience bright yellow stool with IBS. as an IBS flare-up with yellow diarrhea.

 Food triggers such as FODMAPs and alcohol can worsen your IBS and cause bright yellow watery diarrhea.

-Suspect IBS if you have recurrent abdominal cramps (at least once per week) for the past 3 months associated with defecation or stool changes.
+Suspect IBS if you have recurrent abdominal cramps (at least once per week) for the past three months associated with defecation or stool changes.

-It is worth mentioning that stress and anxiety can trigger IBS. if you always get bright yellow watery diarrhea in stressful conditions, then you have to suspect IBS.
+It is worth mentioning that stress and anxiety can trigger IBS.
+If you always get bright yellow watery diarrhea in stressful conditions, you must suspect IBS.

 A] Laxative abuse:

 Laxative causes watery yellow diarrhea either by increasing motility (contractions) of your intestine or by drawing water into your gut.